 Carol Jones, D17918, has been skydiving for over 20 years.
 Carol holds several world, state and national skydiving records.
 Since 1998, Carol has actively organized and coached SOS, JOS and JOES world record events.
-Carol, having turned 60 in Sept. is looking forward to being on the SOS record team.
+Carol was part of the 2018 66 SOS world record.
 Carol will also be one of the plane captains for the SOS world record.
 Carol enjoys fishing and hunting in Wyoming with Bill and their families.
 Carol is also a frequent contributor to Parachutist magazine.

 Bill Jones, D924, who retired from a lengthy military career, has started, nurtured and sold more drop zones than almost anyone else.
 Bill is a 2012 SOS and JOES and a 2017 JOS world record holder.
 Bill is celebrating over 60 years of continuous jumping.
 Bill is remembered for the fabulous Summer Solstice Boogies he and Carol organized when they owned their DZ in Alaska.
 Bill is currently loving retired life in Alpine, Wyoming.